Clemapfel/jluna/docs/manual.md

 ## Module Proxies

-We've seen how proxies handler their value.
+We've seen how proxies handle their value.
 While the general-purpose `jluna::Proxy` handles primitives and structtypes well, some julia classes provide additional functionality beyond what we've used so far.
 One of these more specialized proxy is `jluna::Module`.
 For the sake of brevity, henceforth, `jluna::Proxy` will be referred to as "general proxy" while `jluna::Module` will be called "module proxy".

 A general proxy can hold any value, including that of a module, however, `jluna::Module`, the module proxy, can only hold a julia-side module.
 Furthermore, `Module` inherits from `Proxy` and thus retains all public member functions.
 Being more specialized just means that we have additional member functions to work with.